tmarfil/viptest/devcentral_post.md

 ## Concurrent Testing with Multiprocessing

-The multiprocessing module is crucial for VIPTest's performance.
+The Python multiprocessing module is crucial for VIPTest's performance.
 Here's how it works:

 1. The URL list is divided into chunks.
 2. Each chunk is processed by a separate Python process.
 3. Results are collected in a shared queue.

-This approach allows VIPTest to test thousands of URLs in minutes instead of hours.
+This approach allows VIPTest to one thousand URLs in leass than one minute.
 The Python code implements this using:

 ```python
 if args.concurrent: